FieldShield Features and Benefits

 Consider some of the advantages of using FieldShield:

-Sensitive data discovery
+Sensitive data discovery and classification

 Protect faster and surer than other, bulk protection methods.
 Leave non-sensitive data in its original format and available for regular processing.
 Even if one field is compromised, the others stay safe with their own protection (vs. breaches where one password exposes all).